 The Hangul system was created by King Sejong in 1443.
 In North Korea, it’s called Joseongul.
 It became the most important writing system in both North and South Korea after World War 2 and the Korean War.

 There are 14 consonants and 10 vowels in the Hangul (also spelled “Hangeul”) writing system.
 These are then combined into blocks to form words.
-Writing the basic Korean letters is fairly simple.
+Writing basic Korean letters is fairly simple.
 Many of the letters in the alphabet are only a single line or two.

 One convenient aspect of the writing system is that many of the letters in the alphabet have similar equivalent sounds in English.
 That makes it to learn the letters and sounds fairly easily.
 Many people can learn basic Hangul in about 1 hour.

-History of Korean language and literature
+History of Korean Language and Literature

 One of the parts of Korean culture that has been the most impacted by the evolution of Korean is literature.
 While some form of literature, such as oral literature, has existed since the discovery of the earliest form of Korean, its current form of literature is newer.